neilk/sizingstories/README.md

 or it's company policy where you work.

 Also, this document was created before agentic LLM coding tools existed.
-A rubric like this could still be useful, but with LLMs you should be estimating the work that a human nust do to validate what it did and correct its mistakes.
+A rubric like this could still be useful, but now you should be estimating the work to validate what your LLM did and correct its mistakes.

 ## Rubric